What Remains Inside a Black Hole

 What Remains Inside a Black Hole is a Man or Astro-man? compilation album.
-It features tracks that originally appeared on 7" EPs.
+It features tracks that originally appeared on 7-inch EPs.
 It was released in Australia on Au-Go-Go Records and remains difficult to find in the US.
 In 2001, Estrus Records released a compilation entitled Beyond the Black Hole, which features many of the same songs.